-A year ago I finally decided to move from PC to an Apple iMac as my main desktop computer.
-So with a years use behind me, what are my thoughts on this operating systems and hardware setup which is loved by so many?
+Two years ago I decided to move from PC to an Apple iMac as my main desktop computer.
+So with 24 month of use behind me, what are my thoughts on this operating systems and hardware setup which is loved by so many?

 Loading the standard office and graphics applications proved hassle free, opting for MS Office and some Adobe tools.
 I added some of the must-have apps such as: Evernote, Handbrake, Skype, VLC and Audacity.